Ambikass/M2-EmbSys/Project/1_Requirements/README.md

 # Identifing features

-* The system takes the action if the object comes within the range.
+* The system should take the action if the object comes within the range.
-* The distance from the object to the sensor is displayed.
+* The distance from the object to the sensor should be displayed.
-* Once the object is detected the led will blink.
+* Once the object is detected the buzzer should be on.
-* The motor is used to cover 360 degree coverage of the sensor.
+* The motor is used to cover 180 degree coverage of the sensor.